Icon common questions

 View the impact of a positive Cologuard result on follow-up colonoscopy adherence and quality.

-After a positive Cologuard result, 79% of patients adhered to a follow-up colonoscopy.5‡
+After a positive Cologuard result, 77% of patients adhered to a follow-up colonoscopy within 1 year.7‡

-Cologuard adherence is supported by its patient navigation program6
+Cologuard adherence is supported by its patient navigation program8

 The Cologuard patient navigation program provides encouragement for patients throughout the screening process.

-Belinda Khou has been compensated for sharing their expertise and for acting as a consultant for Exact Sciences.
+Belinda Khou has been compensated for sharing her expertise and consulting for Exact Sciences.

-- Based on National Health Interview Survey data on CRC screening rates in 85,571 adults 50-75 years from 2005-2021.
+• Based on National Health Interview Survey data on CRC screening rates in 85,571 adults 50-75 years from 2005-2021.
 Starting in 2018, the survey began including mt-sDNA testing as a screening option.
-From then until the end of the study period, mt-sDNA testing had the largest increase in utilization and contributed the most to overall screening rates.4
+From then until the end of the study period, mt-sDNA testing had the largest increase in utilization and contributed the most to overall screening rates.6

 CRC=colorectal cancer; mt-sDNA=multitarget stool DNA.